ReddyBytes/Docker/Theory/1_Virtualization.md

 2. To test our application in multiple environments we create a virtual machine.

 **HYPERVISOR:**
-It is a software layer that manages the entire Virtualization process.
+- It is a software layer that manages the entire Virtualization process.
+- It is the core component that if guest OS needs any hardware resource then Hypervisor sends this request to hardware and vice versa.

 Types of Hypervisors:
 1) __Baremetal/Type1 Hypervisor :__
         They run directly on hardware without OS.